umarhassan-mitodl/6.s096-january-iap-2013/content/pages/final-project/starter-kit.md

 In the spirit of lab exercises, here are a few tasks to direct your focus to the parts of the program that matter:

 1. Make the program take the filename as a command-line argument instead of hard-coding "`out.png`".
 2. Tweak the values that are assigned to `r`, `g`, `b`, and `a` in the loop labeled "`draw a bunch of vertical lines`".
 The values range from 0 to 255.
-You should do this if you don't understand how pixels work.
-[Wikipedia has a nice section on pixel colors](http://en.wikipedia.org/wiki/RGB#Numeric_representations).
+You should do this if you don't understand how pixels work. {{% resource_link "0966c70c-ff81-4587-9eb1-b4dc2f569e8e" "Wikipedia has a nice section on pixel colors" %}}.
 3. Memory is allocated for storing the image data, but it's never freed.
 You should free it.
 You'll definitely need to do this if you use this code as a base for your project!
 4. Tweak the program to draw horizontal lines instead of vertical ones.